halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-resources-jobs.md

 - [Job Posting Groups](#to-job-posting-groups)

 ## To setup Resources
-YA number series must be setup for Resource records, regardless of whether the number will be manually entered into Dynamics NAV or transferred via the interface.
+A number series must be setup for Resource records, regardless of whether the number will be manually entered into Dynamics NAV or transferred via the interface.

 1. In the **Search** box, enter **Resources Setup**, and then choose the related link.
 2. Fill the fields as described in the following table.